osmosis-labs/osmosis/docs/LP rewards/proposed_architecture/README.md

 #### Handling unbonding LP shares

-TODO: Come back and improve this explanation

 If I am unbonding a 14 day LP share bond, I should still be getting the rewards for a 7 day LP shares for 6 days, until I am no longer bonded for a full 7 days remaining.

 This means we need to define a 'symmetry' set for every unbonding duration.
-We should likely truncate this to a precision of the epoch level.
+We should truncate this to a precision of the epoch you complete your unbond during.
 So what we do is when you start unbonding, we create an accumulation store for folks whose unbond is ending during {epoch N}.
 Then when we distribute rewards at an epoch boundary, we can uniformly treat everyone whose unbond ends within that epoch the same way, efficiently.